chetanprophecy/dbt-dimensional-modelling/docs/part03-identify-fact-dimension.md

 ## Part 3: Identify the fact and dimension tables

-Based on the information provided from the earlier part, we want to create a dimensional model that represents that business’ Sales process and also be able to slice and dice the data by:
+Based on the information provided from the earlier part, we want to create a dimensional model that represents that business???
+Sales process and also be able to slice and dice the data by:

 - Product category and subcategory
 - Customer